 Shadow Lake Centre

 We are working hard to develop online offerings to help ease the pain of social isolation at home during the pandemic.
 Every day, we host fun activities on Facebook Live from our Community Living Toronto page.
-Highlights include stretching sessions with Batman and Wonder Woman, cooking classes, and movie of the week recommendations.
-We are also developing virtual programming to help fill the void left by our closed day programs.
-Beyond these measures, we are also ensuring that all our group homes have the technology they need to keep the people we support happy and connected to their families and friends.
-Please contact your supervisor to arrange phone calls, Face-time chats, or other virtual connections with your family member.
+Highlights include yoga sessions, cooking classes, and magic shows!
+We are also hosting virtual programming to help fill the void left by our closed day programs.
+Beyond these measures, we are ensuring that all our group homes have the technology they need to keep the people we support happy and connected to their families and friends.
+Please contact your supervisor to arrange phone calls, Facetime chats, or other virtual connections with your family member.

 Passport and SSAH Flexibility During COVID-19 April 27, 2020